Can I Publish The Same Post To Multiple Twitter Accounts? Why Posts Are Being Rejected As Duplicate Content

 We’ll be checking each tweet before it is published, to find out whether it’s been sent on any of your Twitter profiles already (profiles connected to your SmarterQueue account).

-If it is a duplicate, we will Retweet the original post instead of sending a new Tweet.
+If a post is a duplicate, we will Retweet the original post instead of sending a new Tweet.
+In practice, this means that one profile will publish the post as a native tweet (presuming you haven’t already published it before).

 This will have the effect of bumping the Tweet to the top of your feed and showing it to your followers again.